Vadorequest/ejs-locals/README.md

 - Every successful partial found is written in the server console as `log`.
 If I can understand that it could be boring due to a lot of views loaded, I prefer doing so for the moment so we are able to see if the file loaded is the one we want to, especially now that I don't trust the lookup system 100%.
+Feel free to make a PR with some kind of settings to disable it, I didn't get any idea other than checking the `environment` but I would like to have log in production too, I don't think that's the best way.
+We need something independent, not related to the env.
 - When a file to load fails to be found, all paths tested are now displayed in the server console as `error`.

 ## Template Support